Apamea (Phrygia): Classical Age

 Apamea continued to be a prosperous town under the Roman Empire.
-Its decline dates from the local disorganization of the empire in the 3rd century; and though a bishopric, it was not an important military or commercial center in Byzantine times.
+Its decline dates from the local disorganisation of the empire in the 3rd century AD; and though a bishopric, it was not an important military or commercial centre in Byzantine times.
 The Turks took it first in 1080, until it was reconquered by emperor John II Komnenos in the early 12th century.
 Apamea fell back under Turkish rule in the late 13th century, when the Byzantine frontier collapsed.
 For a long period it was one of the greatest cities of Asia Minor, commanding the Maeander road; but when the trade routes were diverted to Constantinople it rapidly declined, and its ruin was completed by an earthquake.

 Apamea in Jewish tradition

 Apamea is mentioned in the Talmud.
 The passages relating to witchcraft in Apamea (Ber.
 62a) and to a dream in Apamea (Niddah, 30b) probably refer to the Apamea in Phrygia which was looked upon as a fabulously distant habitation.
 Similarly the much-discussed passage, Yeb.
 115b, which treats of the journey of the exilarch Isaac, should also be interpreted to mean a journey from Corduene to Apamea in Phrygia; for if Apamea in Mesene were meant (Brüll's Jahrb. x.
 145) it is quite impossible that the Babylonians should have had any difficulty in identifying the body of such a distinguished personage.

-The mid third century CE coins of Apamea/Kibotos with scenes of Noah and his ark are among the earliest biblical scenes in Roman art.
+After 200 AD, a couple named Aurelius Rufus and Aurelia Tatiane set up a heroön in Apamea.
+Its inscription invokes the "Laws of the Jews" in a curse formula designed to prevent the tomb from being reused by others.
+The mid-third century AD coins of Apamea or Cibotus with scenes of Noah and his ark are among the earliest biblical scenes in Roman art.